 (0161) 776 0808

 (0161) 228 2404

 Opened in December 2019 as a showcase for Seven Bro7hers Brewery and Sis4ers Distillery.
 It has a contemporary feel in a large open space overlooking lock three of the Manchester Bolton & Bury Canal.
-They have three hand pumps and a line of keg lines serving Seven Bro7hers beer plus guests.
+Some keg lines and occasional cask.
 Food is also available.

 - University of Salford Atmosphere Bar & Kitchen

 Student Union Bar selling three real ales.
 Open weekdays only from 0830 for food, 1100 for alcohol.
 Students only but guests with students are allowed.

 - Black Friar 41-43 Blackfriars Road Salford M3 7DB (0161) 667 9555